Probably (South Park): Plot

 Meanwhile, Cartman has turned the children's church into an Evangelical-type cult and attempts to perform miracles during his services by slapping demons and curses out of his patients.
 Soon, Stan and Kyle discover Cartman swimming in cash in the church rectory.
 Cartman confesses easily that the whole situation has merely been his latest scheme to make ten million dollars by conning the other kids.
 Stan and Kyle are disillusioned by this, but they can't do anything about it as long as other children keep giving their money to Cartman.
 Sister Anne, however, asks Jesus to visit.
 Jesus tells the kids that God does not want them to fear obsessively over Hell, or to spend every waking minute worshiping all day, but to help others and live good, happy lives.
 The children, touched by this, agree with Jesus and decide to leave and return to their normal lives.
-Jesus punishes Cartman for defrauding his friends by sending him to somewhere "worse" than HellEnsenada, Baja Californiato think about his sins.
+Jesus punishes Cartman for blasphemously defrauding his friends by sending him to somewhere "worse" than HellEnsenada, Baja Californiato think about his sins.
 Upon arriving there, he is greeted by Kenny.

 Satan tells Saddam and Chris that he does not want to be with either of them and asks them to leave him alone.
 Chris agrees and leaves Satan, but Saddam refuses to go and continues harassing him.
 Satan blasts a hole in Saddam's abdomen, and when Saddam taunts Satan that he will eventually regenerate and reappear whole as is commonplace with people injured in Hell, Satan informs him that this will not occur, as he asked a favor of a "friend".
 With that, Saddam finds himself suddenly transported to Heaven, where to his horror, he is greeted by Mormons.